 National Coffee Ice Cream Day

 National Coffee Ice Cream Day is a holiday that is observed annually on September 6th.
-It’s a day on which people can enjoy a variety of caffeinated ice cream flavors including Cappucino, Vanilla Coffee Bean, Espresso, Coffee Toffee Crunch, Jamoca, or any of the other types of coffee-flavored ice creams available.
+It’s a day when people can enjoy a variety of caffeinated ice cream flavors including Cappuccino, Vanilla Coffee Bean, Espresso, Coffee Toffee Crunch, Jamoca, or any of the other types of coffee-flavored ice creams available.
 So on this day, enjoy some coffee ice cream or make your favorite type of coffee and add a scoop of regular ice cream to it.
 Either way, you’re going to find out why coffee and ice cream are a flavor combination made in heaven.

 The History Of Coffee Ice Cream

-Although we were disappointed to discover that the origins of National Coffee Ice Cream Day are lost to history, we were lucky enough to uncover the history of coffee ice cream.
+Although we were disappointed to discover that the origins of National Coffee Ice Cream Day are lost to history, we were fortunate enough to uncover the history of coffee ice cream.
 To cover the history of coffee-flavored ice cream, however, we first have to cover the history of coffee and the history of ice cream.
 Once we’ve done that, we can then tie it all together.

 Observing National Coffee Ice Cream Day

-If you want to enjoy National Coffee Ice Cream Day, then all you have to do is to enjoy one of your favorite flavors of coffee ice cream.
-Although the coffee ice cream was rare at one point in time, there seems to be an abundance of it and you can find it just about anywhere.
+If you want to enjoy National Coffee Ice Cream Day, then all you have to do is enjoy one of your favorite flavors of coffee ice cream.
+Although coffee ice cream was rare at one point in time, there seems to be an abundance of it now, and you can find it just about anywhere.
 While you’re enjoying your bowl of coffee ice cream, be sure to use the hashtag #NationalCoffeeIceCreamDay on social media to spread the word about it.
 And if you feel up to it, you can also try to make your own coffee-flavored ice cream.

 When is it?

-This year (2023)
+This year (2024)

 September 6 Friday

-Last year (2022)
+Last year (2023)

 Topic